mackoshkamacka/Obsidian-Notes/content/Obsidian Vault/6. Zettelkasten/Bonding.md

 |Tungsten, W|Metal|Metallic|845|

 ## 2.1 Ionic bonding
+What differentiates ionic compounds from covalent bonding is the electrostatic difference in potential between two atoms.
+Generally high potentials are ionic and generally low potentials are covalent.
+There is no hard cut off, and is more of a prediction of nature than anything.
 ### Types of elements:
 An element is a substance made up of atoms of the same type.
 The majority of the naturally occurring elements are metals and are found on the leftmost part of the periodic table (except for hydrogen).
 Non-metals tend to be on the right of the periodic table.
 ### Metallic properties